banituze/taskflow/README.md

 ### Core Idea

-Build a professional task management system as a **single HTML file** that:
+Build a professional task management system as a **single HTML file** that :
 1. Operates entirely client-side in the browser
 2. Stores all data locally using browser LocalStorage API
 3. Requires zero backend infrastructure or databases